Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 \section{Experimental Setup}

 In this section, we describe the datasets used in the experiments, the different implementations of feature masking, and the methods of statistical analysis that we performed on the metric scores.
+For a demonstration of the methodology on tabular datasets, see Appendix \ref{app:tabular}.